udalovas/poc-elasticsearch-autocomplete/README.md

-# Elastic Searc setup (Dev mode)
+# Elastic Search setup

-There several options described in the official ES documentation, if you have Docker running in your env, you can do the following:
+There several options described in the official ES documentation, if you have Docker running in your env, you might want to do something like that:

 ## Install ES